cloudmesh/cloudmesh-manual/docs-source/source/windows/windows-linux.md

 Make sure you have python3.7.4 installed from python.org

-Place the following in your folder taht comes up when you start CMD.exe.
+Place the following in your folder that comes up when you start CMD.exe.

 ### ENV3.bat